A message from your Board:

 Section 1.
 General Powers

-The affairs of the Corporation shall be managed by its Board of Directors, as authorized under the Rhode Island Nonprofit Corporation Act.
+The affairs of the Association shall be managed by its Board of Directors, as authorized under the Rhode Island Nonprofit Corporation Act.
+The Board of Directors shall be responsible for the management of the affairs and property of the Association.

 Section 2.
 Number of Directors

-The number of Directors of this Corporation shall be five and shall be held by the five-member Board of Trustees which has been held in perpetual succession established in 1922, who hold title in trust of the corporation real estate deeded to them by the original developer in 1924 and 1926 for the benefit of the Common Fence Point community.
-Directors shall own property and reside in Common Fence Point.
-Common Fence Point is defined as any land or structures north of the railroad right of way shown in Portsmouth Assessor’s Plats 1,2,3,4,& 5.
-Henceforth, in this document, the Trustees shall be referred to as Directors.
+The number of Directors of this Association shall be five (5) and shall be held by the five (5)-member Board of Trustees which has been held in perpetual succession established in 1922, who hold title in trust of the corporation real estate deeded to them by the original developer in 1924 and 1926 for the benefit of the Common Fence Point community.
+Directors shall be members of the corporation in good standing and own real estate and reside in Common Fence Point.
+Common Fence Point is defined as any land or structures north of the railroad right of way shown in Portsmouth Assessor’s Plats 1, 2, 3, 4 & 5.

 Section 3.
 Tenure

-The Corporation must, at all times, maintain a five (5) member Board of Directors in perpetual succession.
-If a Director resigns, s/he must recommend his directorship to a member in good standing (good standing means paid membership dues) with the voted approval of the majority (3) of the Directors.
+The Association must, at all times, maintain a five (5) member Board of Directors in perpetual succession.
+If a Director resigns, s/he must recommend his trusteeship to a member in good standing with the voted approval of the majority (3) of the Directors.
 Any vacancy on the Board of Directors must be filled promptly.
-If the Director who resigns or fails to serve does not recommend a replacement, or the selected member recommended does not receive the majority (3) approval by the remaining Directors, then the remaining four Directors must select from the membership a member in good standing and present his/her name at a special meeting of the Officers and Directors called for this purpose and by vote of the majority of the Officers and Directors, s/he shall be declared elected.
+If the Director who resigns or fails to serve does not recommend a replacement, or the selected member recommended does not receive the majority (3) approval by the remaining Directors, then the remaining four (4) Directors must select from the membership a member in good standing and present his/her name at a special meeting of the Officers and Directors called for this purpose and by vote of the majority of the Officers and Directors, s/he shall be declared elected.
+Members of the Board of Directors shall not receive any compensation for their services as Directors.

 The Directors, individually and as representatives of the Board of Directors, must, at all times, govern themselves in accordance with this article and perform their duties as set forth in the Bylaws of this corporation.